Contact Blog

 • Expectation mistake: Expecting technical fixes alone to create pipeline in categories that need sustained content depth.

-• Process mistake: Underestimating how much internal review, SME access, and approvals will slow delivery.
+• Process mistake: Underestimating how much internal review, SME access, and approvals can slow delivery.

 • Selection mistake: Overweighting channel breadth when the core need is a better SaaS content engine.